Vizzuality/marxan-cloud/app/README.md

 - `NEXT_PUBLIC_FEATURE_FLAGS` (comma-separated list of feature flag strings, optional, default is an empty list): list features here in order to _enable_ them in the frontend app; features available behind feature flags are:
-  - `split`: make _split_ functionality available for conservation features in the frontend app
   - `strat`: make _stratification_ functionality available for conservation features in the frontend app